Why I recommend Renovate over any other dependency update tools

 I've been using Renovate for the last ~5 years, alongside a mix of Dependabot and Snyk to keep me grounded.
 I absolutely love Renovate, and make a point of making it so I can run Renovate where possible.

-I've also had the experience operating Renovate in self-hosted mode as well as used the hosted Renovate app by Mend and the Mend Enterprise SAAS, and plan to blog about the lessons learned self-hosting Renovate.
+I've also had the experience operating Renovate in self-hosted mode as well as used the hosted Renovate app by Mend and the Mend Enterprise SAAS, and I've written about the lessons learned self-hosting Renovate.

 (Aside: I'm largely writing this blog post now, as I've recently been shouting the benefits of Renovate, and instead of writing another internal-only document at work (as I did at Deliveroo), I wanted to write it as a form of blogumentation).